-Use of proceeds We expect to use the proceeds from this offering for the following purposes: (i) to support the Phase 3 clinical trial of entinostat in HR-positive locally advanced or metastatic breast cancer to the primary endpoint of PFS data; (ii) to fund the Phase 1b clinical trial of entinostat in combination with antibodies targeting PD1 to characterize the safety, define a recommended Phase 2 dose and assess the preliminary clinical activity of this combination; (iii) to conduct activities to support the filing of an NDA, including manufacturing of registration batches of active pharmaceutical ingredient and final drug product; and (iv) for working capital and general corporate purposes.
+Use of proceeds We expect to use the proceeds from this offering for the following purposes: (i) to support the Phase 3 clinical trial of entinostat in HR-positive locally advanced or metastatic breast cancer to the primary endpoint of PFS data; (ii) to fund the Phase 2 biomarker and efficacy clinical trial of entinostat in HR-positive locally advanced or metastatic breast cancer; (iii) to conduct activities to support the filing of an NDA, including manufacturing of registration batches of active pharmaceutical ingredient and final drug product; and (iv) for working capital and general corporate purposes.
 See "Use of Proceeds" for a more complete description of the intended use of proceeds from this offering.